Saturday, 28 January 2023

 Understanding the Requirements:

-• Laravel is installed on your development machine.
+• You have installed Laravel on your development machine.

-• SQL Server running either locally or on a remote server.
+• SQL Server is either running on a local server or a remote server.

-• The necessary drivers for PHP to communicate with SQL Server.
-For Windows, this is usually the SQLSRV extension.
-For Linux and macOS, you'll need to install the FreeTDS and pdo_dblib extensions.
+• The drivers that PHP needs to talk to SQL Server.
+This is usually the SQLSRV extension for Windows.
+You need to install the FreeTDS and pdo_dblib extensions on Linux and macOS.

 Step 1: Install Laravel